mmcdermott/MEDS_transforms/AUMC_Example/README.md

 # AUMC Example

 This is an example of how to extract a MEDS dataset from AUMCdb (https://github.com/AmsterdamUMC/AmsterdamUMCdb).
-All scripts in this README are assumed to be run **not** from this directory but from the root directory of this entire repository (e.g., one directory up from this one).
+All scripts in this README are assumed to be run from this directory or from the directory in which the files in Step 0.5. were downloaded.

 ## Step 0: Installation